stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 | **Environmental**: *how applications are deployed and affected by its environment, portability*    | Main DOIP implementation is [*Cordra*](https://www.cordra.org/), which can be single-instance or [distributed](https://www.cordra.org/documentation/configuration/distributed-deployment.html).
 Cordra [storage backends](https://www.cordra.org/documentation/configuration/storage-backends.html) include file system, S3, MongoDB (itself scalable).
 Unique DOIP protocol can be hard to add to existing Web application frameworks, although proxy services have been developed (e.g. B2SHARE adapter).    | HTTP services widely deployed in a myriad of ways, ranging from single instance servers, horizontally & vertically scaled application servers, to multi-cloud Content-Delivery Networks (CDN).
 Current scalable cloud technologies for Web hosting may not support HTTP features previously seen as important for Semantic Web, e.g. content negotiation and semantic HTTP status codes.    |

 </div>

+Based on the analysis shown in [Table 1](#tbl:fdo-web-interoperability-framework), we draw the following conclusions:

+The Web has already showed us how one can compose workflows of hetereogeneous Web Services [[Wolstencroft 2013]].
+However, this is mostly done via developer or human interaction [[Lamprecht 2021]].
+Similiarly, FDO does not enable automatic composition because operation semantics are not well defined.
+There is a question as to whether the extensive documentation and broad developer usage that is available for Web APIs could potentially be utilised for FDO.

+A difference between Web technologies and FDO is the stringency of the requirements for both syntax and semantics.
+Whereas the Web allows many different syntactic formats (e.g. from HTML to XML, PDFs), FDO realised with DOIP requires JSON.
+On the semantic front, FDO mandates that every object have a well-defined type and structured form.
+This is clearly not the case on the Web.

+In terms of connectivity and the deployment of applications, the Web has a plethora of software, services, and protocols that are widely deployed.
+These have shown interoperability.
+The Web standards bodies (e.g. IETF and W3C) follow the OpenStand principles [[OpenStand 2017]] to embrace openness, transparency, and broad consensus.
+In contrast, FDO has a small number of implementations and corresponding protocols, although with a growing community, as evidenced at the first international FDO conference [[Loo 2022]].
+This is not to say that it is not worth developing further Handle+DOIP implementations in the future, but we note that the current FDO functionality can easily be implemented using Web technologies, even as DOIP-over-HTTP [[CNRI 2023b]].

+It is also a question as to whether a highly constrained protocol revolving around persistent identifiers is in fact necessary.
+For example, DOIs are mostly resolved on the web using HTTP redirects with the common `https://doi.org/` prefix, hiding their Handle nature as an implementation detail [[DOI 2017]].

 #### Mapping of Metamodel concepts {#sec:metamodel}